mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

 >
 > Peco: A little.

 We learn later on in episode 10 that Smile came up with this song when they were children, as a theme song for the Peco's hero persona.
-Peco has forgetton the tune completely, mirroring how he's lost sight of what makes him the hero.
+Peco has forgetton the tune completely, mirroring how he's lost sight of what makes him good at Ping Pong i.e. what makes him the hero.

 ![](images/ping-pong/e10_hero_song.png)

-The reinforcement comes during Smile's tournament match vs Kong Wenge in episode 3.
+The reinforcement of the motif comes during Smile's tournament match vs Kong Wenge in episode 3.
 At this point, Koizumi has convinced Smile to start practicing and has begun cultivating Smile's competitive edge.
-That said, keep in mind that Smile has not yet transformed fully into the ruthless robot that defeats Sakuma just two episodes later.

 Using an unfamiliar paddle, Smile starts of his match with Konge at a big disadvantage and quickly loses the first game.
 However, Smile doesn't appear upset, nor is his coach Koizumi worried.
 As Smile starts to make his comeback, we hear him humming the same tune from episode 1.
 He is focused, he is trying, and he's having fun.

 <video file="e03_humming.mp4"></video>

 The stronger Smile gets, the more at peace he seems.
-He is approaching enlightenment, while Peco as spectator becomes jealous and confused.
+He is approaching a zen-like enlightenment, while Peco as spectator becomes jealous and confused.
 Peco doesn't recognize his friend Smile.
 Peco was supposed to be the hero, right?
 After getting skunked by Kong just two episodes prior, Peco's only words are:

 > No way...
 Is [Smile] going to win?

 The final turn of this battle is when an already demoralized Kong Wenge gets chewed out by his coach, who is also his translator and only friend.
-Smile cannot understand the language but clearly gets the stakes.
+Smile cannot understand the language but clearly understands the stakes.
 The humming stops, and a sudden shift in the music accompanies a claustrophoic zoom.
 Smile's not having fun any more.

 <video file="e03_yelling_zoom.mp4"></video>